 Features

-Pipeline has all of the standard CRM features plus…
+Pipeline CRM has all of the standard CRM features plus…

 - Custom deal stages to suit the unique steps in your wholesaling business